 Read our FAQ for more info: Do I need general liability insurance?

-General liability insurance provides your business with coverage against lawsuits, medical claims, and legal costs.
+General liability insurance can provide your business with coverage against claims resulting from property damage, accidents, and bodily injury.
 This insurance policy protects you and your business when third-parties (usually customers or vendors) are injured on your commercial property.
-It can also protect you against any damages you might cause on a client’s property.
+It can also protect you against any unintentional damages you might cause on a client’s property.